Cyb3rK-ng/Codx/README.md

 10. **Exit**: Follow the prompt to exit the script when you are done.

+## Notic

+You will required to download plugin during installation. with that software will not work.

 ## Additional Information

 - **Certificates**: Make sure you download and install the certificate as per the script's instructions.